 The following are a few main contentions that could be raised by defense counsel when liability is being determined for a Zika-positive mosquito bite:

 - Act of God - Mosquitoes are naturally-occurring little monsters.
-If a business took every reasonable precaution against mosquito infestation--regularly called in exterminators, set bug-zappers or citronella near outdoor areas, kept their grounds free of standing water where mosquitoes reproduce--and someone still gets bitten, counsel could attempt an Act of God defense.
-While the argument is typically reserved for catastrophic and completely-unforeseeable incidents that deal intense, widespread damage, a disease-riddled insect infestation that manages to hurt people despite attempts to stymie it might qualify as such.
+If a business took every reasonable precaution against mosquito infestation—regularly called in exterminators, set bug-zappers or citronella near outdoor areas, kept their grounds free of standing water where mosquitoes reproduce—and someone still gets bitten, counsel could attempt an Act of God defense.
+That argument is typically reserved for catastrophic and completely-unforeseeable incidents that deal intense, widespread damage, but an insect infestation that manages to hurt people despite attempts to prevent it might squeak by.
+It would probably need to be on a Biblical scale before the defense wouldn't be laughed out of the courtroom, though.

 Could a Zika Infection be a Compensable Workplace Injury?

-In most U.S. states, employees are covered in the event of injury by Workers' Compensation, a system of paid insurance that pays the injured parties for their treatment and time away from the job.
+In most U.S. states, employees are covered in the event of injury by workers' compensation, a system of paid insurance that pays the employees for their treatment and time away from the job.
 The theory behind the system is simple enough: Get hurt while working, and the company helps make you whole again.
-The byzantine regulations and bylaws of the system make that process a lot tougher; many would argue that Workers' Comp is heavily in favor the employer, and they'd essentially be correct.
-Moreover, inclusion in the compensation program prevents an employee from pursuing redress through individual litigation.
+The complex regulations and bylaws of the system make that process a lot tougher; many would argue that workers' comp heavily favors employers over workers, and they'd essentially be correct.
+Moreover, inclusion in the compensation program prevents an employee from filing a lawsuit against their employer.

-The state of Texas is unique in that it is within an employer's rights here to refuse participation in Workers' Comp, which saves them from having to pay into the common insurance fund.
-Roughly 20% of the state's employers, mostly those in "white collar" areas of employment with minimal physical risk, have "opted out" of the program.
-This choice does however open those companies up to potential litigation if their paid employees are hurt on the job.
+The state of Texas is unique in that it is within an employer's rights here to refuse participation in workers' comp, which saves them from having to pay into the common insurance fund.
+Roughly 20% of the state's employers, mostly those in "white collar" areas of employment with minimal physical risk, have opted out of the program.
+That choice opens those companies up to potential litigation if their paid employees are hurt on the job.

 In the event that an employee contracts Zika in most places of employment, they'll likely be compensated to some degree by Workers' Comp until they can get back to work.
 Some attorneys have theorized that claims might be available to third parties who contract Zika by proxy from the bitten individual; that circles back to the idea of a woman bitten while pregnant, or someone who contracts the disease through sexual contact with an infected party.
 Legal precedent has awarded Workers' Compensation benefits to unborn children under the principle of derivative injury, which provides guidelines for which third-party damages are compensable by the program.

 If the employer is a non-subscriber and there isn't already scheduled compensation on the books for a Zika or disease-related work injury, the fight may not be worth pursuing.
-Advocates of tort reform would be only too happy to cite litigants' pursuit of damages for Zika infection with exploitative click-inviting headlines like "CAN YOU BELIEVE PLAINTIFF SUED FOR (X) AFTER A MEASLY MOSQUITO BITE?!!"
-These are incendiary titles meant to drum up support for the idea of instituting compensation limits for personal injury claims.
+Advocates of tort reform would be only too happy to cite litigants' pursuit of damages for Zika infection with clickbait headlines like "CAN YOU BELIEVE PLAINTIFF SUED FOR (X) AFTER A MEASLY MOSQUITO BITE?!!"
+These are usually on hit pieces meant to drum up support for the idea of compensation limits on personal injury claims.

-Tort reform is a lobby suggesting that "frivolous lawsuits" don't have any business "cluttering up the court system," but it's essentially a mouthpiece for the Chamber of Commerce, whose sole purpose is to protect the interests of private businesses.
+Tort reform supposedly argues that "frivolous lawsuits" don't have any business "cluttering up the court system," but it's basically just a mouthpiece for the Chamber of Commerce, whose sole purpose is to protect the interests of private businesses.
 Who stands to lose the most if someone is hurt on their premises?
 I'll give you a hint: it rhymes with "brivate pusinesses."
-So I'll have to beg their pardon if I don't buy their attempts to rile people up about the egregious behavior of the justice system.

 Workers' Comp or Not, Employers Would Likely Fight a Zika Claim.

-While they judiciously apply the law as is their duty, Texan courts are not famous for flexibly interpreting statutes in favor of plaintiffs--that's a move more often seen in more liberal venues like California.
+While they judiciously apply the law as is their duty, Texan courts are not famous for flexibly interpreting statutes in favor of plaintiffs.
 Finding room in the law for a successful Zika claim would likely mean overcoming one or more stiff defenses from the employer's hired attorney.
 The internal claim evaluators in a Workers' Comp program would likely apply some of these same objections, and subscriber or not, employers have the right to due process, the same as any other defendant.
 They'll naturally fight allegations of negligence, in defense of both their profits and their reputation.
 They'd likely use some of the same defenses outlined earlier, except we'd substitute "restaurant" with "employer" in those circumstances.

 So If I Catch Zika, Can An Attorney Help Me?

 All of that being said, Zika-work injury lawsuits are definitely not "the next big thing" in personal injury law.
 While it is understandable that some would look for tools to help those who suffer as a result of this virus, the courts are not the appropriate venue for all of the reasons we've previously listed.
-I realize that those in the legal community may be reluctant to call people out when they spout nonsense like this--it takes a lot more to build a bridge than to burn it--but without self-correcting mechanisms like peer critique, it becomes possible for tort-reformers to push their agenda.
+I realize that the legal community may be reluctant to call fellow attorneys out for such nonsense—it takes a lot more to build a bridge than to burn it—but without self-correcting mechanisms like peer critique, it becomes possible for far more destructive pests like tort-reformers to swarm.

 With all this said, though, an ounce of prevention is worth a pound of cure.
-While I hope Texan tax dollars fuel an effective defense against this disease gaining a foothold in the Lone Star State, we can do our part by not providing a free meal to these pests.
+I hope Texan tax dollars fuel an effective defense against this disease gaining a foothold in the Lone Star State, but in the meantime we can do our part by not providing a free meal to these pests.
 Use bug spray, don't prop your doors open, and stay safe out there.